 In a nutshell, this is the same as the population mean.
 For example, if your population mean (μ) is 99, then the mean of the sampling distribution of the mean, μm, is also 99 (as long as you have a sufficiently large sample size).
 If you want to understand why, watch the video or read on below.

 The Central Limit Theorem.

 Roughly stated, the central limit theorem tells us that if we have a large number of independent, identically distributed variables, the distribution will approximately follow a normal distribution.
 It doesn’t matter what the underlying distribution is.

 Here’s a simple example of the theory: when you roll a single die, your odds of getting any number (1,2,3,4,5, or 6) are the same (1/6).
 The mean for any roll is (1 + 2 + 3 + 4 + 5 + 6) / 6 = 3.5.
 The results from a one-die roll are shown in the first figure below: it looks like a uniform distribution.
-However, as the sample size is increased (two dice, three dice…), the mean of the sampling distribution of the mean looks more and more like a normal distribution.
+However, as the sample size is increased (two dice, three dice…), the distribution of the mean looks more and more like a normal distribution.
 That is what the central limit theorem predicts.

 You can think of a sampling distribution as a relative frequency distribution with a large number of samples.